 The station building was officially opened in late 1995.
 It houses the booking office, shop and cafe.
 The general office and a conference room are on the first floor and can be booked for various functions.
 Toilets, including an accessible toilet with baby changing facilities, are also located within this building.

-The waiting room on platform two is referred to as "The Barnwell Building" due to it having been moved from Barnwell station to the NVR on April 5th 1977.
-The building was built in 1884 for use by members of the Royal family when visiting Barnwell Manor, home of HRH Duke of Gloucester.
+The Barnwell Station Building sits on Platform 2.
+It is called this because it was moved from Barnwell Station to the NVR on April 5th 1977.
+The building was constructed in 1884 for use by members of the Royal Family when visiting Barnwell Manor, home of HRH Duke of Gloucester.
 The waiting room in the Barnwell Station Building can be hired for meeting and coporate functions.

 The signal box was built in 1907 by the London & North Western Railway to replace three smaller boxes.
-The signal box was originally built with 60 levers and is one of the largest preserved signal boxes in its original location.
+It was originally fitted with 60 levers and is one of the largest preserved signal boxes in its original location.
 Just beyond the signal box is the River Nene and flood plains, which are spanned by a bridge and viaduct.

 Our children’s play area was opened in 2002 with the aid of a Heritage Lottery Fund grant and is available all year round.
 The playground is located near to the car park entrance.

-NVR is home to an enthusiastic group of modelers who have transformed a BR Mk2e FO, ex`London's Burning' coach (W3227) over the last 7 years into a large model railway that can be found on platform 4.
+NVR is home to an enthusiastic group of modelers who have transformed a BR Mk2e FO ex-"London's Burning" coach (W3227) over the last 7 years into a large model railway that can be found on Platform 4.

 Our Study Centre was funded by the Heritage Lottery Fund after being promoted by a small but dedicated group of NVR members.